Find out more about our Athena SWAN Initiatives

 |CLES Cornwall||Silver||November 2015||View CLES Cornwall's Silver Athena SWAN application here||Visit website here|

 All of the University's successful Athena SWAN applications can be accessed on the central Athena SWAN Awards page.

-Each CLES department has an active Athena SWAN working group comprised of individual members spanning all staff and student pathways and grades.
+Each CLES department has an active Athena SWAN or Equality, Diversity and Inclusivity Committee comprised of individual members spanning all staff and student pathways and grades.
 The Working Groups are responsible for monitoring our Athena SWAN data, implementing actions and initiatives and ultimately, to assess and evaluate the impact of these.
-If you are interested in becoming involved in your departmental working group, please contact the CLES Equality and Diversity Project Officer.
+If you are interested in becoming involved in your departmental working group, please contact your discipline lead.